jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<p>Furthermore, we'll update the <code>ClientDispatcher</code> class to handle responses from the server.
+Furthermore, we'll update the `ClientDispatcher` class to handle responses from the server.
-To do this, we'll add a new method and change the direction to bidirectional.</p>
+To do this, we'll add a new method and change the direction to bidirectional.

 <pre class="prettyprint">
 _client = NamedPipeUtil.CreateClient(PipeDirection.InOut);